araspik/samurai/spec.md

 ## Terminology / Definitions ##

-### `SMakefile`
+### `Makefile`
-A `SMakefile` is a file which contains descriptions of targets in such a format that `SMake` can understand it.
-By default, `SMake` looks for this file as being named `SMakefile` and residing in the current directory.
+A `Makefile` is a file which contains descriptions of targets in such a format that Samurai can understand it.
+By default, Samurai looks for this file as being named `samurai.*` (in different formats) and residing in the current directory.

 ### Format
 A format specifies which Makefile format to use when parsing the makefile.
-Different formats have different features, and this allows `SMake` to work differently for different targets.
+Different formats have different features, and this allows Samurai to work differently for different targets.

 ### Target / Rule